DaleOrders/AWS-Study-Notes/README.md

 ![picture 76](images/e06eb7fc4622d6b421c158f6f9a3ca0d9079dc14acae1295fbb452a62f936284.png)

-Inital design has 7 points of failure.
+Initial design has 7 points of failure.

 ![picture 77](images/336d8c5c8a9161519f8f40243acbf4682c656ebcddaab2c88d199298fe9ce141.png)

+Modification improves the architecture but still presents failure if one of the premises and a router in the other location fails.
 ![picture 78](images/644f4ccb2eb6a981b491582914542860f003eb8114b0d9b2ac04a047a11a6d23.png)

+Highly Available architecture.
+Can withstand the failure of a router and/or the failr of a router.
 ![picture 79](images/a503b80cb524467189d3c8b584b2bcd4335337cd806a4de5c7129bacd795ab56.png)